CISecurity/CCPA-Docs/docs/Configuration Guide.md

 Preparing an endpoint for a remote configuration assessment is NOT needed when planning to complete a local assessment (CIS-CAT resides on the machine that is assessed) or a network / centralized assessment (CIS-CAT resides on a network share and assessed machines access it from the share).
 A Microsoft Windows endpoint requires primarily WinRM and SMB enabled.
 Depending on how the connection is made, a few more requirements are also necessary.

+The basic setup is great for testing and trying a remote assessment.
+However, since CIS Benchmarks are intended for a domain-joined environment, organizations will have Group Policy that overrides local policy.
+To enable WinRM  and SMB more efficiently and persistently on many endpoints, utilize Group Policy to establish the endpoint configuration.

-Assumptions for below for basic setup steps:
+**Assumptions for basic setup steps:**

 - Assessor v4.13.0+ is utilized
-- Connection established using HTTP protocol
+- Connection established using HTTP protocol (over port 5985)
 - Authentication utilizes domain account credentials that has administrator privileges

-\* Perform the manual steps on the target endpoint:
+\* **Perform the manual steps on the target endpoint:**
+*Steps below will enable WinRM on port 5985 and open SMB on port 445*

 - Enable WinRM using quickconfig
 	- Open command prompt using “Run as Administrator”
 	- At command prompt enter: `winrm quickconfig`
 	- At confirmation prompt, type `Y` and hit Enter
 	- At second confirmation prompt, type `Y` and hit Enter
--

 \* See [Group Policy section](#gpo) below to learn about how to configure Group policy to prepare the endpoint.